PawseySC/Pawsey-CernVM-FS/README.md

 ## Acknowledgements

-This work is jointly supported by Pawsey Supercomputing Centre and the Australian BioCommons which is enabled by NCRIS via Bioplatforms Australia funding.
+This work is jointly supported by Pawsey Supercomputing Centre and the Australian BioCommons.
 Special thanks to QCIF for providing the simple setup code.

 ## See also